alexjvr1/R.temp/RAD_LabBook.md

 My task this week is to use the new CH530 dataset to work out how to do the following:

 1. SNP filtering - what to filter & how to optimise this
+2. Summary stats (Heterozygosity, nucleotide diverstiy, etc)
-2. How many individuals per population until max information is reached?
+3. How many individuals per population until max information is reached?
 3. PCA
 4. Structure
 5. TESS
 6. AMOVA
 7. IBD
 8. F statistics
-9. Summary stats (Heterozygosity, nucleotide diverstiy, etc)
-10. PCAdapt
+9. PCAdapt
-11. Fst outlier
+10. Fst outlier
-12. EMMAX
+11. EMMAX
-13. Multivariate analysis
+12. Multivariate analysis
-14.

 ####1.
 SNP filtering